-You can buy the bundled textbook (which includes the textbook and access code for MyStatLab at the Reedley College Bookstore.
+You can buy the bundled textbook (which includes the textbook and access code for MyLab) at the Reedley College Bookstore or online.
 Be careful, once you open the kit you will not be able to return the book for a full refund.
 You can also purchase the access code by itself, without the book.
 The book is available electronically through the website.
-Another option would be to purchase the access code through MyStatLab.
-I will explain this on the first day of class.
+All of the work for this class will be done on MyLab for which you will need the access code.
+Ask for the Math 3A book for Mr. Tayar's class.
+Another option would be to purchase the access code through MyLab.